The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Car Insurance Provider||Average 6-month premium|

-Like many attributes about yourself, your gender can tell your insurance company what kind of driver and client you will be.
-For young clients, male drivers under 25 are significantly more expensive than young female drivers.
+Like many attributes, gender can tell an insurance company what kind of driver and client you might be.
+For young clients, male drivers under 25 face car insurance rates significantly higher than those assigned to young female drivers.
 An insurance company sees young male drivers as more likely to get into an accident or moving violation.
 Thus, they’re more expensive to insure.

-As you age, women pay slightly more for car insurance.
+As drivers get older, women pay slightly more for car insurance.

 Average 6-month premium

-Still, more and more states are starting to phase this methodology out.
-Hawaii, Massachusetts, Montana, and California, are the only states which do not consider gender as a rating factor.
-Furthermore, effective January 1st, 2019, California, Washington DC, and Oregon require non-binary gender options.
-Currently, women pay more in 27 states and pay less in 21 states.
+States are starting to phase this methodology out.
+Hawaii, Massachusetts, Pennsylvania, North Carolina, California, and Montana are the states that do not consider gender as a rating factor.
+Furthermore, California, Washington DC, and Oregon recognize non-binary gender options.
+Currently, women pay more than men in 25 states and pay less in 21 states.

-Although you’re only paying slightly more for car insurance than male drivers, let’s explore some additional ways to save.
+Although women pay only slightly more for car insurance than do male drivers, let’s explore some additional ways to save.

 Multi-policy:This discount refers to having two types of insurance policies under one insurance company.
 Common policies are home/auto or renters/auto.
 The discounts affect both your policies, typically.
 Here are the typical amounts of discount you can receive.